 Child support and child custody are often intertwined.
 San Diego County, as well as the rest of California, follows an Income Shares model of child support which is meant to ensure that a child receives the same financial support whether the parents live together or not.
 If a noncustodial parent must pay child support, the payments will generally be based on how their income compares to that of the custodial parent.

-Every child custody case is different, and you may have specific questions about the child custody process or your case.
-Because the information above is simply general in nature, it may be helpful to speak with a lawyer who can give you answers that are specific to your situation.
-Contact a local attorney to schedule your free initial case review today.
+Every child custody case is different, and you may have specific questions about the child custody process for your case.
+Because the information above is simply general in nature, it would be helpful to speak with a local child custody lawyer who can give you answers that are specific to your situation.